Contrast-Security-OSS/docs/content/admin/policy_mgmt/RemediationPolicy.md

 ## How It Works

-Administrators can define requirements for vulnerability remediation based on any vulnerability type or severity as well as any application(s) which should comply.
-Contrast then marks any vulnerabilities in violation of this policy with a warning in the interface or changes the vulnerability's status in the Vulnerability page grid when auto-remediated.
-(Administrators are also notified of violations or auto-remediations both in the product and by email.)
+Administrators can define requirements for vulnerability remediation based on any vulnerability type, severity and application(s) which should comply.
+Contrast then marks any vulnerabilities that are in violation or auto-remediated based on this policy with a notification in the interface.
+(Administrators are also notified of violations and auto-remediations in the product and by email.)

 ## Set Up Policies